CumulusNetworks/docs/content/guides/nsxt.md

 {{< /tab >}}
 {{< /tabs >}}

-For more information on how to assign VLANs to trunk ports, see [VLAN-aware Bridge Mode]({{<ref "/cumulus-linux-52/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode" >}}) and [Traditional Bridge Mode]({{<ref "/cumulus-linux-52/Layer-2/Ethernet-Bridging-VLANs/Traditional-Bridge-Mode" >}}).

 <!-- vale off -->
-### Switch Ports Configuration - Non-LAG N-VDS Uplink Profile
+### N-VDS Non-LAG Uplink Profile
 <!-- vale on -->

-If you use active-standby or active-active, non-LAG N-VDS uplink profiles, you must keep the switch downlink interfaces for ESXi configured as regular ports; do not use any MLAG port configurations.
+If you use active-standby or active-active, non-LAG N-VDS uplink profiles, you must keep the switch downlink interfaces for ESXi configured as regular switchports; do not use any MLAG port configurations.
 You must add them to the default bridge `br_default`, they are automaticaly will be set as trunk ports.

 {{< tabs "TABID0112213 ">}}
 {{< tab "leaf01 ">}}